-Earlier under the Companies Act, 1956, we need to have at least seven persons to form a public company and two persons to form a private limited company.
+Earlier under the Companies Act, 1956, we needed to have at least seven persons to form a public company and two persons to form a private limited company.
 There was no concept of One Person Company.
-The concept of One Person Company [OPC] is a new form of business, introduced by The Companies Act, 2013, thereby enabling Entrepreneur carrying on the business in the Sole-Proprietor form of business to enter into a Corporate Framework.
+The concept of One Person Company [OPC] is a new form of business, introduced by The Companies Act, 2013, thereby enabling the entrepreneur to carry on the business in the Sole-Proprietor form of business to enter into a Corporate Framework.

-If the sole member or one Person Company or the person who has created one person company wants to change the name of the person nominated by him/her for any reason then they can do so by intimating it to the one person company along with written consent of new nominee shareholder in the form INC 3.
-Documentary proofs of the new nominee shall also be filed along with the form INC 3.
-The company is also required to file e-form INC 4 with written consent of new nominee shareholder in form INC 3 along with required attachments within 30 days of receipt of intimation of the change.
+If the sole member or one Person company or the person who has created one-person company wants to change the name of the person nominated by him/her for any reason, then they can do so by intimating it to the one person company along with written consent of new nominee shareholder in the form INC 3.
+The company shall also file documentary proofs of the new nominee and the form INC 3.
+The company is also required to file e-form INC 4 with the written consent of new nominee shareholder in form INC 3 and required attachments within 30 days of receipt of intimation of the change.

-If the nominee shareholder who has given his/her written consent at the time of incorporation of the company, wants to withdraw his/her consent he/she can do so by intimating it to the sole member and to the one person company.
+Suppose the nominee shareholder who has given his/her written consent at the time of incorporation of the company wants to withdraw his/her consent.
+In that case, he/she can do so by intimating it to the sole member and the one person company.
 After receiving such consent for withdrawal, the sole member shall nominate another person as the nominee shareholder within 15 days of receiving the notice of withdrawal of consent.
-At the same time, the sole member is also required to intimate the same in writing to the one person company along with the written consent of the new nominee in form INC 3 and documentary proof of PAN Card, Identity card and residential address of the new nominee.
+At the same time, the sole member is also required to intimate the same in writing to the one person company along with the written consent of the new nominee in form INC 3 and documentary proof of PAN Card, Identity card, and residential address of the new nominee.